 Below you’ll discover what Enneagram stances are, which stance each of the nine Enneagram types takes, and how each stance can impact you.

 Each Enneagram stance is a strategy or method that helps us get what we want or achieve a goal.
 Each Enneagram type takes one of the three stances during social interactions.
 The three stances are the Aggressive stance, Dependant stance, and Withdrawing stance.

 Once you understand each of the Enneagram types, you can begin to study the Enneagram stances.
 Each of the three Enneagram stances encompasses three Enneagram types.
 Each type will be referred to by its number (type 1) rather than by its full name (type 1: The Reformer).

 - Refers to your social style

-- Helps to answer the question: when we want something, how do we tend to act to get it?
+- It helps answer the question: when we want something, how do we tend to act to get it?

-We’ll cover each one of the enneagram stances and how they influence social interaction.
+We’ll cover each of the enneagram stances and how they influence social interaction.

 Enneagram Stance One: The Aggressive Stance

-Types Three, Seven, and Eight are considered to be part of the aggressive stance.
+Types Three, Seven, and Eight are part of the aggressive stance.